 In the event you are scared that you cannot feed everyone, a pasta salad can help you out if you seek a suitable side for Jambalaya.

-As pasta salad is a popular side for summer bbq evenings, you will not see surprised faces when you serve this during the hot season, even if you pair it with something else than bbq.
+Pasta salad is a popular side order for summer BBQ meals.
+So, you will not see surprised faces when you serve this during the hot season, even if you pair it with something other than BBQ.

 Option 10: Potato Gratin

 This option is really only for those who can eat well, as it is definitely one of the heaviest sides due to the massive amounts of potatoes, cream, and cheese, so basically full of carbs and dairy.

 However, many people love it, and hence you can use it as a guarantee to make sure that everyone will be full when coming to your home for dinner.
 Another nice thing is that you can easily prepare it in advance and keep it in the fridge and bake it exactly when you need it.

 This way, you can present a freshly homemade side without the stress of doing everything last minute.

 Another BBQ star is the garlic bread, which is either heated up in the oven or on the grill.
 Similar to the corn variants from above, the bread works as a buffer against the hot spices and allows people to neutralize the taste from time to time.